 The VCU School of the Arts hosts an array of specialized Art and Design studios, shops, and labs distributed throughout the Monroe Park Campus.
 In addition to those resources, Art Foundation students have exclusive access to 609 Bowe Street, Art Foundation’s 30,000 square foot headquarters situated on the top floor of the Bowe Street Parking Deck.

-609 Bowe Street is a dynamic, active working environment that houses studios, computer labs, the Art Foundation administrative offices, two academic advisors, a woodshop, media room, and a hallway that doubles as a constantly changing exhibition space.
+609 Bowe Street is a dynamic, active working environment that houses studios, computer labs, the Art Foundation administrative offices, three academic advisors, a woodshop, media room, and a hallway that doubles as a constantly changing exhibition space.
 Additional Art Foundation studio space is located nearby at the newly renovated Franklin Terrace.

 The core classes in the VCU Art Foundation curriculum take place in large studios organized to suit the demands of each discipline.
 Drawing studios contain easels, flat files and model stands.
 Surface Research studios feature expansive worktables and clean walls for the presentation of finished work.
 Time Studio and Space Research studios offer flexible space for the staging of large works, performances, installations, and presentations.
 The studios are open to all Art Foundation students 24 hours a day.
 In addition, each student has access to a private locker for the storage of tools, materials and works-in-progress.